greg-md/php-router/README.md

 $router->url('user.save', ['id' => 1, 'debug' => true]); // result: /user/id?debug=true
 ```

-**Optionally**, you can add an action dispatcher to make some changes for the action.
+**Optionally**, you can add a dispatcher to manage actions.

-Let say you want to add the `Action` suffix for action names:
+Let say you want to add the `Action` suffix to action names:

 ```php
 $router->setDispatcher(function ($action) {
     if (is_callable($action)) {